 Vaccine justice: Nepal gives refugees priority in the vaccine queue

-Nepal has distributed more than 10 million doses of COVID-19 vaccine with an allocation schedule based on humane, inclusive, epidemiological good sense.
+Nepal has distributed more than 10 million doses of COVID-19 vaccine according to a considered allocation schedule based on humane, inclusive, epidemiological good sense.
 The country’s future safety depends on the willingness of the rest of the world to do the same.